NTUDeepSpeed/Recruitment_Hackathon_2627/slides/workshop_slides.md

 }
 </style>

-# What is ROS?
+## It's not an actual OS

-## Set of software frameworks and not an OS
+---

-I need help
+## A set of software frameworks for robot software development

 ---